Employee misclassification lawsuits & penalties

 This process does change a bit, however, when looking at international cases.

-International Employee Classificationย
+International Employee Classification

 Employee misclassification lawsuits and penalties vary significantly across the world.
 Depending on where you are hiring, business owners can expect varying levels of fines and liabilities, including jeopardizing the intellectual property (IP) rights for work completed and being banned from hiring in the country.

-Employee Misclassification Around The World
+Employee Misclassification Globally

 Back Taxes?Benefits?IP rights?Hiring Ban?

 Business owners considering hiring within these or other countries should keep a close eye on the labor practices within.
-Consult the countryโ€™s local tax authority or department of labor site for primary sources, or consult comprehensive country guides from reputable employer of record (EOR) platforms for an easier overview.
+Consult the country’s local tax authority or department of labor site for primary sources, or consult comprehensive country guides from reputable employer of record (EOR) or Workforce Management platforms for an easier overview.

 Understanding how employee misclassification lawsuits and penalties work is important, but business owners should prioritize a more proactive approach.
 To begin, business owners should: